awsdocs/aws-iot-docs/developerguide/sdk-tutorials.md

 ## Review the MQTT protocol<a name="sdk-tutorials-mqtt-review"></a>

 Before we talk about the sample app, it helps to understand the MQTT protocol\.
 The MQTT protocol offers some advantages over other network communication protocols, such as HTTP, which makes it a popular choice for IoT devices\.
 This section reviews the key aspects of MQTT that apply to this tutorial\.
-For information about how MQTT compares to HTTP, see [Choosing a protocol for your device communication](protocols.md#protocol-selection)\.
+For information about how MQTT compares to HTTP, see [Choosing a protocol for your device communicationConnection duration limits](protocols.md#protocol-selection)\.

 **MQTT uses a publish/subscribe communication model**
 The MQTT protocol uses a publish/subscribe communication model with its host\.
 This model differs from the request/response model that HTTP uses\.
 With MQTT, devices establish a session with the host that is identified by a unique client ID\.
 To send data, devices publish messages identified by topics to a message broker in the host\.
-To receive messages from the message broker, devices subscribe to the topics they will receive by sending topic filters in subscription requests to the message broker\.
+To receive messages from the message broker, devices subscribe to topics by sending topic filters in subscription requests to the message broker\.

 **MQTT supports persistent sessions**
 The message broker receives messages from devices and publishes messages to devices that have subscribed to them\.
 With [persistent sessions](mqtt.md#mqtt-persistent-sessions) —sessions that remain active even when the initiating device is disconnected—devices can retrieve messages that were published while they were disconnected\.
 On the device side, MQTT supports Quality of Service levels \([QoS](mqtt.md#mqtt-qos)\) that ensure the host receives messages sent by the device\.